-- Applicants are required to contribute a minimum of 10% cash for project implementation costs from their own or another parties funds.

-- All applicants are encouraged to ensure that they have sought cash and in-kind contributions from a variety of sources. - When putting together your budget, we strongly recommend that the naming and wording of budget line items, align with the current general ledger codes of your organisation.
-This will make the interim audit and acquittal process more streamlined.
+- Applicants must contribute at least 10% in cash towards the project's implementation costs, based on the funds requested from TCF.
+This contribution can come from the applicant's own resources or other funding sources, such as partner contributions.
+The cash contribution must be in addition to the regular costs the organisation would normally incur. - All applicants are encouraged to ensure that they have sought cash and in-kind contributions from a variety of sources. - When putting together your budget, we strongly recommend that the naming and wording of budget line items, align with the current general ledger codes of your organisation.
+This will make the acquittal process more streamlined.
 If these will not be clear to someone outside your organisation please include additional detail. - Staff appointed as a result of the funding, need to either be new staff, or if existing staff, be undertaking hours over and above their current hours.
-The funding recipient will need to provide evidence of this. - Specialist volunteer time, ie. mentor, graphic designer, project manager, should be calculated at their professional rate.
-General volunteer labour should be calculated at \$41 per hour. - the maximum amount of overheads that can be sought from the TCF for program-based projects is 16% of funds being sought. - overheads include program management, supervision, finance, payroll, quality control/assurance, information technology, human resource management, insurance, steering committee/project oversight, administration support and office rental and fit-out (desk, chair, etc).
-Any overheads over and above the amount that can be sought from the TCF must be funded by the applicant or another funding source. - Applicants are encouraged to include the names of other funding sources.
-The other funding source labels in the income table can be deleted and the appropriate information provided. - The Board encourages applicants to make sure that volunteer/in-kind amounts are realistic and are in addition to the support that volunteers/staff would provide in their normal day to day activities. - Applicants should also make sure they are providing detailed budgets.
-If budgets do not include sufficient information for the Board to determine how the funds would be spent, they are less likely to be approved. - If applicants are unsure of the income tax implications of receiving a grant from the TCF they should contact the Australian Tax Office for advice. - SmartyGrants will calculate the total project income and expenses.
+The funding recipient will need to provide evidence of this including full payroll record (all positions indicated in the grant deed) and evidence of expenditure.
+For new and pe-existing staff with additional hours, a copy of the contract will be required.
+For pre-existing staff, copies of timesheets indicating time spent on the project is required. - Specialist volunteer time, ie. mentor, graphic designer, project manager, should be calculated at their professional rate.
+General volunteer labour should be calculated at \$41 per hour. - The Board encourages applicants to make sure that volunteer/in-kind hours are realistic and are in addition to the support that volunteers/staff would provide in their normal day to day activities. - The maximum amount of overheads that can be sought from the TCF for programbased projects is 18% of funds being sought. - The maximum amount of overheads that can be sought from the TCF for infrastructure projects is 4% of funds being sought. - Overheads include program management, supervision, finance, payroll, quality control/assurance, information technology, human resource management, insurance, steering committee/project oversight, administration support and office rental and fitout (desk, chair, etc).
+Any overheads over and above the amount that can be sought from the TCF must be funded by the applicant or another funding source. - The Community Action grants are designed to fund programs.
+Infrastructure costs must refer to expenses directly related to the physical setup required for the project to be able to occur. - Applicants are encouraged to include the names of other funding sources.
+The other funding source labels in the income table can be deleted and the appropriate information provided. - Applicants should also make sure they are providing detailed budgets.
+If budgets do not include sufficient information for the Board to determine how the funds would be spent, they are less likely to be approved.

+- If applicants are unsure of the income tax implications of receiving a grant from the TCF they should contact the Australian Tax Office for advice. - SmartyGrants will calculate the total project income and expenses.